 This is pretty easy in CCSFmail/Gmail.
 Here are the steps.

 Q & A

-Once you have a GroupWise account, to get the Gmail account:
+Once you have a 365 account, get your Gmail account:

 - Open a web browser and go to http://tinyurl.com/ccsf-gmail to access the online Employee CCSFmail Request Form

-When the account is created, you'll receive an email to your CCSF GROUPWISE email with instructions on how and where to log in.
+When the account is created, you'll receive an email to your CCSF 365 email with instructions on how and where to log in.
 You will receive a separate email with your default password.

 Your address has the form email@example.com - so, Jane Doe's address would be firstname.lastname@example.org.
 This differs from the form of student accounts, where the login is first initial+lastname[+number if necessary]@mail.ccsf.edu.